Care Planning, Trust

-As part of the Be a Hero, Make a Plan campaign, we are capturing volunteer perspectives that get to the essence of why care planning is important.
-To learn more about care planning and to download our resources, visit our Care Planning webpage.
+As part of the Be a Hero, Make a Plan campaign, we are capturing perspectives that get to the essence of why care planning is important.
+To learn more about care planning, download our care planning guide.

 I have been part of the Advance Care Planning trend here in West Michigan since it got started back in 2012 both on the hospital and the community side.
 I also sit on a biomedical ethics committee for the same healthcare system which has given me a unique vantage point from which to observe our progress over the years since much of what we deal with are complex cases involving patients who lack competence, clarity or consciousness and who seem to come with an abundance of family and strong conflicting opinions or no one at all.
 Situations like these create havoc with medical staff sifting desperately through the layers of complexity in an effort to deliver quality care.
 When there’s an advance directive, we give a collective sigh of relief.
 When there isn’t, we collectively shake our heads.